symfony/symfony-docs/create_framework/02-http-foundation.rst

 functions (``echo``, ``header``, ``setcookie``, ...).

-The first step towards better code is probably to use an Object-Oriented approach; that's the main goal of the Symfony2 HttpFoundation component: replacing the default PHP global variables and functions by an Object-Oriented layer.
+The first step towards better code is probably to use an Object-Oriented approach; that's the main goal of the Symfony HttpFoundation component: replacing the default PHP global variables and functions by an Object-Oriented layer.